Contents

 Celebration for Camborne's Trees for Streets Project

-Eighty residents of Camborne have volunteered to plant a tree in their front garden or to look after a street tree as part of the Trees for Streets project.
+Eighty residents of Camborne have volunteered to plant a tree in their front garden or to look after a street tree.
+This is as part of the Trees for Streets project.
 Trees for Streets is a national project that aims to get more trees in our towns and cities.
-Forest for Cornwall have partnered with the organisation and Camborne Town Council to run a pilot project in Camborne where there are very few street trees.
-Our project officer Alex Forrester organised a celebration evening to hand out the trees and useful advice on planting and establishing them well.
+Forest for Cornwall have partnered with the organisation and Camborne Town Council.
+Together we are running a pilot project in Camborne where there are very few street trees.
+Our project officer Alex Forrester organised a celebration evening to hand out the trees.
+We also provided useful advice on planting and establishing them well.
 We were also joined by Cllr.
 Martyn Alvey and members of Camborne Town Council who shared the important work that is going on across Cornwall and in the town.

 Back Garden Forest Free Tree Giveaways